Leverage Products – Definition and Examples

 These instruments are firmly in the high risk category and anyone using them should tread carefully, especially in the early stages of their trading journey.

 Some traders use borrowed funds to increase position size, but this also increases the chance of fast, large losses.
-Less experienced traders are generally better off learning with unleveraged products before they consider any form of margin.
+Traders who begin with unleveraged products before adding margin exposure tend to develop a more stable foundation for managing the added complexity.

 Most serious leverage strategies are built around strict risk management techniques that aim to control position size, drawdowns, and liquidation risk when trading with large notional exposure.

-Your leveraged position can be vulnerable to some added risk factors such as margin calls and liquidations.
+A leveraged position carries added risk factors such as margin calls and liquidations that can close positions automatically before the trader can act.

 Types of leveraged products